jorisvandenbossche/scipy-lecture-notes/intro/language/control_flow.rst

 .. tip::

     Type the following lines in your Python interpreter, and be careful to **respect the indentation depth**.
-The Ipython shell automatically increases the indentation depth after a colon ``:`` sign; to decrease the indentation depth, go four spaces to the left with the Backspace key.
+The IPython shell automatically increases the indentation depth after a colon ``:`` sign; to decrease the indentation depth, go four spaces to the left with the Backspace key.
 Press the Enter key twice to leave the logical block.